seanpm2001/Widevine-l3-decryptor-wiki/Reversing-the-old-Widevine-Content-Decryption-Module.md

 This write-up describes the process that was done reversing [Widevine](https://en.wikipedia.org/wiki/Widevine)'s *old* Windows CDM (`widevinecdm.dll` 4.10.1610.0) to bypass its protection and extract its RSA private key.
 Knowing the private key could eventually lead to the decryption of media content keys for L3.

-Everything is for educational purposes only, and most of the techniques described here will <ins>**NOT**</ins> work against newer versions of the CDM anyway since it had gone through a major refactoring, i.e obfuscation techniques & algorithms were changed.
+Everything is for educational purposes only, and the techniques described here will <ins>**NOT**</ins> work against newer versions of the CDM anyway since it had gone through a major refactoring, i.e obfuscation techniques & algorithms were changed.
 If all you care about is ripping videos, please look elsewhere.

 Before talking about the private key extraction, we'll see why it's needed.